-Other inherited (genetic) conditions may cause differences in genitals and female organs.
+Other genetic conditions may cause differences in genitals and female organs.
 For example, in a condition called androgen resistance syndrome, the child has female genitals outside but no female organs on the inside.
 With no ovaries or womb (uterus), these children will not have periods.

 Occasionally babies do not develop normally in the womb before birth and may be born with problems which will prevent periods.
 For example, rarely a girl may be born without a vagina, or with a blockage in the vagina.
 Sometimes the first time this is apparent is when she does not start to have periods as expected.